-1. Move to the demo directory bounce by entering the following command:

-'''

-cd /usr/demos/WorkShop/bounce

-'''

-2. Enter the following to make sure that no fileset and cross-reference files exist in the directory so that the Static Analyzer will create its own standard default files:
+- 1. Move to the demo directory bounce by entering the following command: - % cd /usr/demos/WorkShop/bounce - 2.
+Enter the following to make sure that no fileset and cross-reference files exist in the directory so that the Static Analyzer will create its own standard default files: - % rm cvstatic. - 3.
+Start the Static Analyzer by entering the following command: - % cvstatic & - 4.
+Use the Fileset Editor to create a fileset for bounce.
+If you need help, refer to "Steps in Static Analysis", page 3 - 5.

-'''

-rm cvstatic.

-'''

-cvstatic &

-- 4. Use the Fileset Editor to create a fileset for bounce.
-If you need help, refer to Section 1.2, page 3 - 5.
 Choose List All Methods from the Methods submenu of the Queries menu.